gurrajo/Piezo_beam/README.md

 Piezo_fem_test generate the matrix funtion for the FEM method whereas the piezo_beam_1, and 2 generate functions for the modal shape method.

-Data_free, short_data, and data_exp1 contain experimental data for vertical displacement, time and for the resistor shunted case a voltage.
+Free_data, Open_data, and Resistor_data contains experimental data for vertical displacement, time and for the resistor shunted case, a voltage.